perlin-network/wavelet/site/docs/examples/decentralized-todo-app.md

 ---
 id: decentralized-todo-app
-title: Build A Decentralized Chat Application using VueJS & Rust (WebAssembly)
+title: Build A Decentralized Todo App using VueJS & Rust (WebAssembly)
-sidebar_label: Build A Decentralized Chat Application using VueJS & Rust (WebAssembly)
+sidebar_label: Build A Decentralized Todo App using VueJS & Rust (WebAssembly)
 ---

+_The original tutorial is written by Jonathan Ma and can be found [here](https://medium.com/@jjmace01/build-a-decentralized-todo-app-using-vue-js-rust-webassembly-5381a1895beb)._

 One of the first tutorials you come across when learning a new programming language is to build a Todo App.
 While some think it is reinventing the wheel to build one, one can get a grasp of how the framework/libraries work.